-The ferry bit
+The ferry bit (RIP)

 We ended up finding a seat safely indoors to watch the coast approaching without the optional hypothermia.
 As you can see from the emptiness of the deck, everyone else was in agreement.

 Just a slightly miserable side note: I was dead disappointed with the ferry’s shop TBH.
 I really wanted a fridge magnet or something with the train ferry on it, but there was absolutely no commemorative merch at all.
 Gutted.
-If you’re hungry though, there are two restaurants.

 Ferry trains wait for no one.